AckerlyXu/heima/articles/sql-data-warehouse/design-guidance-for-replicated-tables.md

 Rebuilds are required after:
 - Data is loaded or modified
-- The data warehouse is scaled to a different [service level](performance-tiers.md#service-levels)
+- The data warehouse is scaled to a different level
 - Table definition is updated

 Rebuilds are not required after: